MANIFEST DESTINY – Book three

 Dakota Access Pipeline re-routed

-Edward and Mary May, Carla’s Quaker friends survive their first severe winter on their new farm only because of Takoda’s assistance.
+Edward and Mary May, Takoda's adopted Quaker family, survive their first severe winter on their new farm only because of his assistance.
 However, every step of their quest to establish a sustainable future is plagued by the vindictive actions of Carla’s dysfunctional family, particularly her brother Johannes who harbours a simmering hatred for the old couple.